atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/refund-quotation.md

 3. **Refund for a specific passenger:** We support the refund of a specific passenger in an itinerary.
 For example, if there are 3 passengers and only one of them is to be refunded, please send us your refund request.

+4. Apart from voluntary, involuntary and void, we currently do not support other types of refunds, such as medical or death refunds.
+Please contact customer service for manual assistance.

-4. The customer is responsible to check whether the traveler has already made ancillary purchase in the transaction.
+5. The customer is responsible to check whether the traveler has already made ancillary purchase in the transaction.

-5. No email notifications will be sent for refunds rejected by Atlas.
+6. No email notifications will be sent for refunds rejected by Atlas.

 {% endhint %}